What is pasteurization? This is one of the most frequently asked questions we get.

 In some cases, it’s about where the milk is packaged.
 Many plants are only set up for one process or the other.

 We use what we call “co-processors” around the country located near where our farms are.
 This reduces the energy footprint of Organic Valley milk.
-And when the milk doesn’t have to travel far from farm to plant, it’s fresher when it gets to you.
+When the milk doesn’t have to travel far from farm to plant, it’s fresher when it gets to you, regardless of the type of pasteurization used.

-Another reason we use the UHT process is to increase the milk’s shelf life.
+Even so, we produce ultra-pasteurized milk because it extends the milk’s shelf life, which many retailers and consumers like.
 Ultra-pasteurized milk lasts three times longer than HTST processed milk because the higher temperature not only kills the usual suspects like E. Coli and salmonella, but UHT kills all other non-pathogenic bacteria that can cause spoilage, too.
 Because of this, UHT pasteurization gives you a longer “sell by” date at the store and more leeway in the fridge before you open the carton.